srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/cots_ue/source/index.rst

 	Received GTP-C PDU.
 Message type: GTPC_MSG_TYPE_MODIFY_BEARER_REQUEST
 	Sending EMM Information

-**eNB Logs:**
+**eNB Console:**

-The eNB logs also display messages to confirm an attach.
+The eNB console also display messages to confirm an attach.
 A *RACH* message should be seen followed by a *USER 0xX connected* message.
 Where "*0xX*" is a hex ID representing the UE.

 NOTE, you may see some other RACHs and *Disconnecting rtni=0xX* messages.
 This may be from other devices trying to connect to the network, if you have seen a clear connection between the UE and network these can be ignored.